Why do I need a dental crowns?

 Porcelain fused to metal (PFM)

 This is the most commonly done crown on the market today.
+Porcelain fused to metal crowns can be quite beautiful.
 A PFM has a metallic substructure that seals and protects the tooth underneath.
 Tooth colored porcelain is baked on top of the metal to give it a natural appearance.
 Next to all porcelain versions, these crowns are the most natural.
 Due to the metal support, they are generally stronger than all porcelain crowns.

 Metal crowns are virtually indestructible.
 They are used when the patient is really hard on their teeth.
 Many people have bad habits like chewing ice or they grind and clench their teeth.
 Metal crowns are recommended under these circumstances to ensure an adequate service life of the restorations.
 Many alloys are used to make these crowns.
 A higher quality office will use gold as the metal choice.
 Gold is the most bio-compatible of the metals and usually fits better.
 These are the least attractive caps and are usually used only in the back of the mouth.